Skip to main content

 Films Teach You About UX

-Christopher Nolan doesn’t explain time dilation in Interstellar with a textbook.
+Nolan doesn’t explain time dilation in Interstellar with a textbook.
 He uses a water planet where every hour costs seven years.
 You don’t learn the physics — you feel the stakes.
-That’s what good UX does: it takes complexity and makes it visceral.
+That’s what good UX does.

-David Fincher obsesses over the first frame of every scene.
-The audience should know where to look, what to feel, and what matters — before a word is spoken.
+Fincher obsesses over the first frame of every scene.
+You should know where to look and what matters before a word is spoken.
 That’s visual hierarchy.
-That’s the same principle behind good interface design.
+Same principle behind good interface design.

 Films Teach You About Constraints

-The best films are made under brutal constraints.
-Mad Max: Fury Road is essentially a single chase scene — and it’s one of the greatest action films ever made.
-The constraint didn’t limit the film; it focused it.
+Mad Max: Fury Road is essentially one chase scene — and it’s one of the greatest action films ever made.
+The constraint didn’t limit it; it focused it.

 Engineering is the same.
-Your best work happens within constraints — limited memory, strict latency requirements, a three-person team.
+Your best work happens within constraints.
+Limited memory, strict latency, a three-person team.
 Constraints force creativity.

 Films Teach You About Editing

-Every filmmaker knows that a film is made in the edit.
-You shoot 100 hours of footage and keep 2.
+A film is made in the edit.
+You shoot 100 hours and keep 2.
 The magic isn’t in what you include — it’s in what you cut.

 Code works the same way.
 The best codebases aren’t the ones with the most features — they’re the ones where every line earns its place.
 Refactoring is editing.
 Deleting dead code is cutting a scene that doesn’t serve the story.

-The real skill that film teaches isn’t any specific technique.
-It’s empathy — the ability to see your work from the audience’s perspective.
-Filmmakers constantly ask: “Will the viewer understand this?
+Film teaches empathy — seeing your work from the audience’s perspective.
+“Will they understand this?
 Will they feel this?”

-Engineers who ask the same question about their users build better products.
+Engineers who ask that question about their users build better products.
 Period.

-- The Social Network — The best film about building something and losing everything
+• The Social Network — Building something and losing everything

-- Blade Runner 2049 — What happens when technology outgrows its creators
+• Blade Runner 2049 — Technology outgrowing its creators

-- Parasite — Systems thinking applied to class structure
+• Parasite — Systems thinking applied to class

-The best engineers I know all have something in common: they consume stories obsessively.
+The best engineers I know all consume stories obsessively.
 There’s a reason for that.